Integer-Programming Ensemble of Temporal-Relations Classifiers: Computational Experiments

+Extensive tests were carried out on the SemEval-2013 TempEval-3 Task C dataset, initially using human intuition, with some trial and error, to compose ensembles that improved upon previous best F1 scores, and subsequently using an automated approach.
+We denote the competition participants' classifiers as ``individual classifiers'' in the results below, to distinguish them from our ensemble classifiers.

+The SemEval-2013 TempEval-3 Task C dataset was split into two parts.
+The individual classifiers were trained on the training set, and evaluated on the Platinum set.
+The participants kindly provided their classifications for the Platinum dataset to us.
+Table~\ref{tab:sample2} illustrates how some of the leading individual classifiers, our ensemble, and the human annotators (Platinum) annotated the events in the Obama example in Section~\ref{S.TimeML}.

+It is customary to report the F1 score on the whole of the Platinum set, as used in the challenge.
+Table~\ref{tab:used} hence summarises the individual classifiers' precision, recall, and F1 score on the Platinum dataset.

-In the first of the two procedures, the individual classifiers were trained on the training set and tested on the Platinum set to obtain their F1 scores.
-In Table~\ref{tab:divresults}, we summarise the \emph{training} F1 score, precision, and recall of several variant ensembles on the Platinum set of 20 newsfeeds.
+We explore two training and testing procedures.
+Firstly, the individual classifiers were trained on the training set and tested on the Platinum set to obtain their F1 scores.
+However, as this approach is not quite fair, so we also evaluate splitting the Platinum dataset for testing.
+Table~\ref{tab:divresults} shows sample results for the first procedure.
+We summarise the \emph{training} F1 score, precision, and recall of several variant ensembles on the Platinum set of 20 newsfeeds.
 Clearly, an ensemble (C2, C4, U4+5, N1+2) using 6 of the 11 individual classifiers (ClearTK-2, ClearTK-4, UTTime-4, UTTime-5, and Navytime-1 and Navytime-2), results in the best performance with F1 of 0.3899 and recall of 0.5.
-These \emph{training} scores are considerably better than the \emph{test} performance of the individual classifiers, as summarised in Table~\ref{tab:used}, but we do note that this comparison is not quite fair.
+These \emph{training} scores are considerably better than the \emph{test} performance of the individual classifiers, as summarized in Table~\ref{tab:used}, but we do note that this comparison is not quite fair.